Equitable Distribution of Engagement Rings and Gifts Between Spouses During Marriage

 Gifts from one spouse to the other during the marriage are considered marital assets and are subject to equitable distribution upon divorce.
 Gifts from a third party to one spouse during the marriage are considered separate property and are not subject to equitable distribution.

-If you have any questions about equitable distribution of marital assets, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.
+If you have any questions about equitable distribution of marital assets, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.

 Aronow v.
 Silver , 233 N.J.
 Super 344 (1989).